corda/corda/docs/source/upgrading-cordapps.rst

         // Omitted.
     }

     // Note: No annotations.
-This is used as an inlined sub-flow. class FlowB(val recipient: Party) : FlowLogic<Unit>() {
+This is used as an inlined subflow. class FlowB(val recipient: Party) : FlowLogic<Unit>() {
         @Suspendable
         override fun call() {
-            val message = "I'm an inlined sub-flow, so I inherit the @InitiatingFlow's session ID and type." initiateFlow(recipient).send(message)
+            val message = "I'm an inlined subflow, so I inherit the @InitiatingFlow's session ID and type." initiateFlow(recipient).send(message)
         }
     }